Anterior Lumbar Interbody Fusion (ALIF)

-One to two hours are typical for one and two levels fused anteriorly.
+One to two hours is typical for one and two levels fused anteriorly.

 With most spinal surgeries, patients are up and walking within hours after their procedure.
-It is no longer necessary, or recommended, that you lie in bed for days or weeks after spine surgery.
+It is no longer necessary nor recommended that you lie in bed for days or weeks after spine surgery.
 Nurses who are experienced in working with spinal surgery patients will assist you during your first few efforts at getting out of bed and walking.

 Your doctor will tell you when it is safe to shower after surgery.
 Showers are usually allowed 2-3 days after surgery.
 Soaking in a bathtub is not allowed.